Ask questions about this school. Answers use aggregated data and are subject to error.

 The Dean!!
 He such a nice man.
 The students also seemed like they worked well together and were very close to the faculty.
 At some schools they say they have open door policy but you can tell everyone is really uptight.
 Here, the students were so comfortable with the faculty and vise versa.
 After the interview, it became my #1 choice.

-Applicants commonly expressed negative impressions about the remote location of the school, the lack of easy transportation options, and the expensive tuition fees.
-Some also mentioned concerns about the first-time organization of the interview process.
-Suggestions include offering more accessible transportation options and addressing the high tuition costs to improve the overall applicant experience.
+Applicants commonly expressed concerns about the remote location of the school, the lack of easy transportation options, and the high tuition costs.
+Suggestions included improving organization for interviews and considering offering more convenient transportation options for students.

 Online interview.
 My friend got an interview for their dental school last month and it was in person